Blog

 Oh my, Dear Danglers.
 We have to talk about something: your assets may be droopy.
 And sad.
 Do YOU have droopy froggie butt?

 When switching direction on your splits via a pike position, are you tucking your tail bone?
 THIS IS A TERRIBLE IDEA – it ages your booty 90+ years!
 Why tuck it?
-Stick it out, so it creates a beautiful, bountiful, shapely, and glamorous shape!
+Stick it out, so it creates a beautiful, bountiful, and glamorous shape!
 You want to be like an L, not like a noodle.
 So, make the most of your assets – stick ’em out!

 As always, if you like this post, share it on your blog, the F-books, Twitter, and wherever else you crazy kids are sharing things these days.